ksator/junos-automation-with-ansible/README.md

 # About this project:
 This project has many ready-to-use Ansible playbooks to interact with Junos devices.
-I am using them to deliver Ansible trainings to network engineers.

 There is an ansible presentation available in this repository: [ansible.pdf](https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.pdf)